Before the customer signs a pre-paid funeral contract, you must disclose in writing:

 - details of the funeral service to be provided.

-You must retain the records of a pre-paid funeral for three years after the funeral service.
+You must retain the records of documents relating to the contract, investment of money, and receipt, for three years after the funeral service.